byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *address* - string; The 95-character hex address string of the monero-wallet-rpc in session.
+* *address* - string; The 95-character hex address string of the byterub-wallet-rpc in session.
 * *addresses* array of addresses informations
   * *address* string; The 95-character hex (sub)address string.
   * *label* string; Label of the (sub)address